Greeks strike over state TV closure, PM offers talks

 A senior government official said Athens was under pressure to show visiting EU and IMF inspectors that it had a plan to fire 2,000 state workers as required, and the ERT shutdown was the only option available to meet the goal.

-Senior euro zone officials meet later on Thursday to discuss unlocking the next 3.3 billion euros of loans.
+Senior euro zone officials meet later on Thursday to discuss unlocking the next 3.3 billion euros ($4.4 billion) of loans.

-City buses did not run in Athens and train services were halted across the country after Greece's two biggest labour unions staged a 24-hour strike.
+City buses did not run in Athens and train services were halted across the country after Greece's two biggest labor unions staged a 24-hour strike.

 More than 13,000 protesters - including unemployed youths and leftists - gathered outside ERT's headquarters waving flags and holding banners reading "Fire Samaras, not ERT workers!"